Carlism in literature: Early works

 The first novel clearly tackling the Carlist theme and classified as falling into the Realism rubric is El patriarca del valle (1862) by Patricio de la Escosura, the Isabelline officer during the First Carlist War and a friend of O’Donnell later on.
 El Patriarca is a key work of early realist period; in terms of literary style it advances techniques typical for a new era, yet in terms of key message it conveys the same anti-Carlist narrative, presenting the opponents as hypocrites ran by the Jesuits and as murderers of bestial cruelty.
 The novel, fairly popular in the 1860s, features an extremely complex plot, covering also events of 1830 in France.
 It is valued by historians, as sections referring to the Madrid setting during the early phases of the war are possibly based on the author's first hand experience.
 Matilde o el Angel de Valde Real by Faustina Sáez de Melgar (1863), a historical novel partially set during the war and issued almost simultaneously as Escosura's work was far less popular amongst the public because of the sex of its author rather than because of its literary quality.
 Ellos y nosotros by Sabino de Goicoechea (1867) is the work based on extensive factual research and appearing to be of historiographic value; e.g. the discourse to what extent "fueros" formed part of the Carlist ideario of the 1830s is partially based on this very work, considered veristic in its literary style.
 Among the authors in transition between Romanticism and Realism Antonio Trueba was the one who made Carlism very much present in his novels and short stories, published mostly in the 1860s and 1870s.
 At times he might have appeared equidistant towards the Liberals and the Carlists; due to his Basque fuerismo some suspected him even of nurturing Carlist sympathies.
 However, though missing the usual anti-Carlist venom and liberal militancy, Trueba's works like Cuentos del hogar (1875) presented the fuerista and the Carlist causes as entirely incompatible.

 In terms of literature outbreak of the Third Carlist War triggered some modest international response.
-Ernesto il disingannato (1873-1874) was a novel written by a so far unidentified Italian author; formatted as “political romance” it advanced the Traditionalist and Carlist cause.
+Ernesto il disingannato (1873–1874) was a novel written by a so far unidentified Italian author; formatted as “political romance” it advanced the Traditionalist and Carlist cause.
 An entirely different type of adventure narrative is a story Der Gitano.
 Ein Abenteuer unter den Carlisten (1875), one of the first works by Karl May; cruel and barbarous lot, the Carlists resemble Comanches from his later world-famous writings.
 The genre championed by Jules Verne is followed in France by Alexandre de Lamothe in La Fille du Bandit (1875) and in Italy by Luigi Previti in I diamanti della principessa di Beira (1875); in England works of Edmund Randolph are formatted as a struggle with Catholic identity.
-A Brasilian-Portuguese poet António Gonçalves Crespo acknowledged Carlist savagery in poetry.
+A Brazilian-Portuguese poet António Gonçalves Crespo acknowledged Carlist savagery in poetry.